PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

 :::

 :::warning Attention
-Solution Engineer at PrestaShop must enable enable multiple billing periods for product.
+Solution Engineers at PrestaShop must enable multiple billing periods for your product.
 So please get in touch with them before starting your module implementation.
 :::

 ## Supported billing periods